norzvic/academic-kickstart/content/home/about.md

 # Biography

 Ke Nie is a doctoral student in sociology at University of California, San Diego, who studies sociology of culture, economic sociology, and political sociology.
-Specifically, his research focuses on cultural market and cultural policy.
+Specifically, he uses both quantitative and qualitative methods to study cultural market and cultural policy.
 He is recently working on projects regarding how economic/political institutions and policies affect the production and consumption of cultural artifacts.
 Before joining the doctoral program at UCSD, he was a journalist and an amateur musician in China.